Ziad-Beshlawy/Data-Structures/File Analysis and Small Search Engine/README.md

 # File Analysis and Small Search Engine
 ***a tool that analyzes a text file and returns information about its content.
 It also allows a simple search for words in the file***
-In this assignment, we will use an in-order linked list to build a file indexing and (simple) search engine service.
+This program uses in-order linked list to build a file indexing and (simple) search engine service.
 The program is passed a text file name and a file containing commands.

 # Detailed Operation